Snapchat is launching a self-serve platform for Snap ads - Digiday

 Snapchat is aware that lack of metrics is a major reason why many brands are still hesitant to advertise on the platform.
 Its initial IPO paperwork in February indicated as much, saying that in the past, the platform relied on third-party analytics and it is cognizant that measurement errors could be a problem for the company.
 Snapchat will also report earnings in May.

-Jeremy Sigel, global director of partnerships and emerging experiences at Essence Digital, said that this move is in pursuit of such growth.
+Jeremy Sigel, global director of partnerships and emerging experiences at Essence, said that this move is in pursuit of such growth.

 “This initiative isn’t just about catering to advertiser gripes; self-serve advertising solutions equal big dollars,” he said.
 “Managed services require resource and takes time.
 Self-serve scales up quickly and allows anyone to start advertising.”